 Photo credit: Marc Israel Sellem, The Jerusalem Post

-Letter by 100 scientists urging transition from natural gas to solar energy: Israel’s current gas policies anchor the country to past technologies
+Letter by 100 scientists: Current gas policies anchor Israel to past technologies

 Letter to former Energy Minister Yuval Steinitz signed by 100 scientists, including Nobel Prize winners Yisrael Aumann and Dan Shectman, and Israel Prize winners Dan Yakir and Gideon Dagan.